derryl0925/cse15l-lab-reports/lab1.md

 ## **Lab Report 1
 Hey everyone!
 I'm Derrick and today I'll be guiding you through **remote access and filesystem** in CSE 15L.
-To start, you will have to:
+Before we begin remotely connecting, you will have to:
 1. Lookup your course-specific account, log into your CSE 15L account, and change the password
 2. Install VScode(Visual Studio Code) and git(if on Windows, allows you to use Mac/Linux commands on Windows*) *Windows commmands are different*
-3. Remotely Connecting

 # **Step 1**
 In order to lookup your course-specific account, you will have to go to this <a href="https://sdacs.ucsd.edu/~icc/index.php "> page </a> and enter the following: